 \subsection{Variable Sampling MPC}

-If a non-uniform sampling is determined and well tuned given current situation, this sampling is not necessarily suitable for next time instant, which can be caused by external disturbance, etc. But variable sampling MPC (VS-MPC) adapts how it samples along the horizon and determines optimal control accordingly at each time instant $t_k$, without any manual tuning or trial and error.
+If a non-uniform sampling is determined and well-tuned given the current situation, this sampling is not necessarily suitable for the next timestamp, which can be caused by external disturbance, etc. Variable sampling MPC (VS-MPC) adapts how it samples along the horizon and determines optimal control accordingly at each timestamp $t_k$, without any offline manual tuning.